Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/START_HERE.md

 This series reviews scholarship, standards, and proposals about signed language writing.

-It is critical in the ordinary scholarly sense: it reads sources carefully, preserves what they establish, distinguishes insight from overreach, and asks whether conclusions match the evidence.
+It is critical in the ordinary scholarly sense: it reads sources carefully, preserves what they establish, distinguishes insight from overextension, and asks whether conclusions match the evidence.

 The series uses a definite lens.
-It keeps writing, notation, encoding, rendering, infrastructure, and evidence distinct, then asks what each source actually solves.
+It keeps writing, notation, encoding, rendering, infrastructure, evidence, authority, and data objects distinct, then asks what each source actually solves.

 ## Best Entry Paths